Rating

 Giralda Bell Tower

 The crowning piece of the Seville Cathedral is the famous Giralda Bell Tower.
-The tower, which today reaches a height of 98 meters (322 ft), was originally built at the end of the 12th century as the minaret of the mosque.
+The tower, which today reaches a height of 98 meters (322 ft.), was originally built at the end of the twelfth century as the minaret of the mosque.

-The tower escaped the earthquakes of the 14th century unscathed so it was decided to keep the tower and convert it into a bell tower for the cathedral; Christian symbols were added to the spire.
+The tower escaped the earthquakes of the fourteenth century unscathed, so it was decided to keep the tower and convert it into a bell tower for the cathedral; Christian symbols were added to the spire.
+A remodeling in 1568, when the magnificent Renaissance belfry was added, gave the tower its current appearance.

 Doors